superguaricho/foxdot-mode/README.md

     (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
     (add-hook 'foxdot-mode-hook 'foxdot)

-If you do this, don't need use Alt+x foxdot to play.
+If you do this, don't need use

+    Alt-x foxdot ENTER

+to play.
 The sclang and FoxDot interpreter will launch when you open a .foxdot file.
 If you have problem with foxdot-sc3-mode add instead:

     (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
     (add-hook 'foxdot-mode-hook 'foxdot-start-foxdot)